El Watania 1: History

 On May 31 of the same year, Tunisian Television, known as RTT (إ ت ت), was officially inaugurated by President Habib Bourguiba.
+The first announcer to appear on screen in its regular broadcasts was Naziha Maghrebi, whose first appearance was plagued by a small technical issue where the image was upside-down for a few seconds.
 In 1967, a year after its birth, Tunisian Television broadcast three hours of programs a day: two are in Arabic and one in French.
 In this context, it is developing cooperation with French-speaking television, in particular Télévision Suisse Romande, which provided it with programs and welcomed trainees in its Geneva studios.

 The same year, it broadcasts and retransmits on Mediterranean television the 1967 Mediterranean Games organized in Tunisia.
 During the first two years of broadcasts, not having a video recorder, the RTT broadcasts its programs, including fiction, live.

-The first production vans for color production were acquired in 1975; the channel began to produce programs at the end of 1976.
+The first production vans for color production were acquired in 1975; the channel began to produce color programs at the end of 1976.
 In 1977, it broadcast in color the 1977 FIFA World Youth Championship organized in Tunis.
 In June of the same year, the film laboratory of the RTT began to develop color films.
+The sale of color television sets skyrocketed during the 1978 FIFA World Cup, where Tunisia took part.
 RTT was renamed RTT 1 in 1983, following the creation of RTT 2.
+Television advertising started in December 1987.